UF-CEN5035-2022SpringProject/GatorLive/README.md

-# GatorLive-backend
+# GatorLive
-For course CEN5035, our group are building a AmazonLive Clone This is the backend application for the project.
+For course CEN5035, our group are building a AmazonLive Clone.
-We are using Golang for programming.
+We are using Golang in backend programming and ReactJS in frontend programming.

 Down below are few reference to learn Golang in the first step.

 https://go.dev/tour/